 the Plastic Injection Molding Machine and the Insert Injection Molding Process

-Plas’ basic machine, the V35, provides a 1 to 5 ounce injection capacity for a wide variety of plastic materials.
-This self contained, hydraulically operated machine needs grounded electrical power, hydraulic fluid, and coolant connections to operate.
+Plas’ basic machine, the V35, provides a 1 to 5-ounce injection capacity for a wide variety of plastic materials.
+This self-contained, hydraulically operated machine needs grounded electrical power, hydraulic fluid, and coolant connections to operate.
 A mold and material are needed to produce parts.

 Connectors – Grommets – Strain Reliefs – Plugs

 Have you ever looked at the end of a wire and found one of these?
 Where do they come from?
 How were they manufactured?
-Does it take high level personnel to set up and run the process?
+Does it take high-level personnel to set up and run the process?
 The answers to these questions might amaze you!

-The “magical” process that makes connectors, grommets, strain reliefs, and plugs is called INSERT MOLDING, a special niche of injection molding.
+The “magical” process that makes connectors, grommets, strain reliefs, and plugs are called INSERT MOLDING, a special niche of injection molding.
 In the simplest sense, insert molding is done on an injection molding where you mold plastic around an object that has been placed in a mold.
 The final product is determined by the shape of the mold and what is placed inside the mold.

 A good example of a part manufactured on an insert molding machine is a Sub D Connector.
 When this part is insert molded, the terminal-contact housing is placed into a mold; the plastic is then molded around it, forming the body of the connector and the cord restraint.
 The whole part is sealed hermetically, and the cord restraint is fused to the outer jacket of the wire.
 The result is a superior product with only two parts, (1) A Terminal Contact Housing and (2) A Molded Connector Body.